coderamen666/srd-v3.5-md/spells/spells-a-b.md

 and so forth.

 Hit points gained by a temporary increase in Constitution score are not temporary hit points.
-They go away when the subject's Constitution drops back to normal.
+They go away when the subject’s Constitution drops back to normal.
 They are not lost first as temporary hit points are.

-## Bear's Endurance, Mass
+## Bear’s Endurance, Mass

 -   Transmutation
 -   **Level:** Clr 6, Drd 6, Sor/Wiz 6